SystemsApproach/tcpcc/tcp_ip.rst

 ~~~~~~~~~~~~~~~~~

 At the heart of TCP is the sliding window algorithm, which in addition
-to its familiar acknowledgement/timeout/retransmit mechanisms, has to
+to its familiar acknowledgement/timeout/retransmit mechanism, has to
 address the following complications.

 First, because TCP supports logical connections between processes that